fword-dev/f-word.dev/README.md

 # The F-Word

-Frontend podcast by Bruce Lawson and Vadim Makeev.
+Front-end podcast by Bruce Lawson and Vadim Makeev.

 ## Development